Phase three – 1981-1986: Free at last. Jaguar’s independence becomes a reality as Sir William takes a more active role.

 The deal was a poor one for Horrocks, since BL had invested over £150m in Jaguar from 1979 to ’81, but it could be argued it was justice for a decade of chronic neglect and interference.
 The summer of 1984 saw Jaguar prepared for floatation on the UK stock market.
 The work involved was forensic, their accounts having to be recreated from BL’s balance sheet.
 The work of disentangling the Jaguar business took months of fevered legal and accountancy work.
 Once free, Jaguar found they were saving money in virtually every area, largely because BL had become such an inefficient business.

 The agreement was that Jaguar would have six years of government protection before having to stand or fall on its share value.
 This would take the form of a Golden Share retained by the Secretary of State.
 John Egan’s love-in with the conservative government meanwhile came to its peak that year with a Knighthood.

 Jaguar’s new knight-gaffer didn’t lose sight of commercial realities however, demonstrating fiscal prudence.
 Central to his plans was the ability to invest and play the money markets.
 It’s worth pointing out Egan was fortunate in that the turnaround coincided with a global spending spree.
 Luxury car sales boomed on the back of market highs – particularly in the US.
 Had this not occurred, Jaguar’s position would have remained a good deal weaker.

-For Sir William, privatisation was the best possible outcome and those close to him confirmed his delight that the company he founded was once again in private hands.
+For Sir William, privatisation was the best possible outcome and those close to him confirmed his relief that the company he founded was free of malign influence.
 However, his health was rapidly failing and in February 1985, this enigmatic genius passed away.
 Jaguar lost more than their spiritual leader in Lyons’ passing.
 Something more intangible was also irrevocably gone.
 Jaguar’s DNA perhaps?